ashishoplinux/zycus_assignment/assignment3/ReadMe.txt

-This is high Availabilty Architecute with AWS Environment , I have not worked with "Active MQ" and Tomcat(in deep) so I am providing high Availability Architecture without Active MQ  , The Explaination is as below for this diagram
+This is high Availabilty Architecute with AWS Environment ,

 I am using "Auto Scaling with load balancing" technique in AWS, that means it load will distribute among two instances and these two instance will always up due to Autoscaling policy.